-Creata: the Creata logo is a hand making an ok circle, most active in the 80s, dates unknown, probably went of business in the 90s.
-Creata Flower Princess Dolls some with colored hair, and sun tan secrets doll that tanned in the sun (no example), and Lace a clone of Barbie and the Rockers or the Hasbro Jem doll Line.
+Creata: The Creata logo is shown below.
+Creata went of business in the 90s.
+Creata Flower Princess Dolls some with colored hair, and sun tan secrets doll that tanned in the sun.
+Lace was a clone of Barbie and the Rockers or the Hasbro Jem doll Line.
 Create also made boxed outfits.

 Some Clones will never be identified unless an example is found in the box.
 Some were made only with the word Hong Kong or China and no other trademark, and some have no trademark at all.
 This Judy has no trademark, but I found many Judy Doll in the package online to help me to ID her.
 I found a defunct website that was part of GeoCities a doll package that said BC International Dolls.
 I can’t find any information about the company, but I assume they made the 11.5 inch Judy Dolls.
 (They are not to be confused with the 6 inch Judy dolls made by Topsy.)
 Judy was sold in packages and usually in a workout suit that was similar to Jane Fonda famous workout outfit.
 The plastic on a Judy Doll is thin and brittle with age and may crack.

 In order to suppress other fashion doll makers Mattel began to make a clone of any type of new doll made by another company.
 So often it is not clear which doll is the clone.
 For example, Barbie and The Rockers are Clones of Jem and The Holograms.
 But, Jem was made before the Rockers.
 Mattel had spies to find out what Hasbro was doing.
 See The Toys that Made Us.

 Many of the clone dolls have eye lashes during the Barbie eyelash era, such as these Tanya Dolls.
 Tanya was an Italian Company, but was bought by Hasbro.
-So many companies were bought by Hasbro and subsequently were reduced in quality and attractiveness of products.
+Many doll companies were bought by Hasbro and subsequently the dolls were reduced in both quality and attractiveness.

 Durham Charly Doll.
 Charly came as regular and Disco Charly, but there is no difference between the two dolls.